Uber CEO Travis Kalanick resigns after months of crisis

 Kalanick already announced last week that he was going on an indefinite leave of absence following the death of his mother in a boating accident.

-But the move failed to defuse a growing crisis over his leadership and demands from investors that he resign.
+But the move failed to defuse a growing crisis over his leadership and demands from investors that he resign from the $68 billion startup.

 "I love Uber more than anything in the world and at this difficult moment in my personal life I have accepted the investors request to step aside so that Uber can go back to building rather than be distracted with another fight," Kalanick said in a statement late Tuesday, according to an Uber spokesperson.